shivamverma97/Data-Management-and-Database-Design/README.md

 # Data-Management-and-Database-Design

-This repository contains all assignments and project work done for this course.
+This repository contains the E-commerce Database System  project work done for this course.